gregrs-uk/python-fhrs-osm/README.md

 ## Usage
 * Open `html/index.html` in a browser to show a list of districts.
 Click on a district to show a page with statistics and maps (see below) for a particular district
-* The `compare` database view can be used to compare FHRS with OSM data and find OSM entities with an `fhrs:id` tag for which the postcode is missing or does not match the FHRS one
-* The `suggest_matches` database view can be used to suggest matching FHRS establishments for OSM entities.

 ## Example